objective-see/ProcInfo/README.md

    b) to enumerate existing processes invoke the `currentProcesses` method<br>
    c) to monitor process events, declare a callback block and invoke the `start:` method<br>

-or just download the [demo project](https://github.com/objective-see/ProcInfo/), to take it for a spin!
+...or just download the [demo project](https://github.com/objective-see/ProcInfoExample), to take it for a spin!

 ```Objective-C
 #import "procInfo.h"